boschresearch/blech-doc/website/content/en/docs/language-evolution/blech-C-interface/env-variables.md

 Hints: `extern var` and `extern let` declarations cannot be declared inside functions.
-Use `extern let` declarations when possible in order to prevent the propagation of the singletons.
+Use `extern let` declarations when possible in order to prevent the propagation of the singleton property.

 Since signatures are deduced by the compiler, the whole checking of singletons and the generation of appropriate signatures is done by the compiler.